our vision, mission, and passion

 She is a member of the Prince of Peace Parish, Kiwanis, Legislative Advocacy & Leadership Academy, Quick Silver Softball Secretary, PTA, and enjoys volunteering for community projects.

 Sunflower Diversified Services, Inc. has been fortunate to have her on the day-to-day team as well as the Leadership team since 2006.
 She has expertise in direct care at our manufacturing facility, supportive home care, residential services, staff development, and therapeutic/retirement services.
-Her management experience is of great value to our agency as it includes: Community Employment Manager, Training Manager, and currently our Director of Adult Services.
+Her management experience is of great value to our agency as it includes: Community Employment Manager, Training Manager, Director of Adult Services, and currently our Director of Compliance and Quality Assurance.
 Amanda is also on our Emergency Response Team and a member of our Safety Committee.

 Scott Donovan is an employee owner with Eagle Radio of Great Bend.
 He started his radio career in July of 1983 on KHOK as a nighttime radio DJ.
 He is currently the Director of Sales, Program Director, Music Director and Morning Show Host on 100.7 Eagle Country KHOK.
 He was the 2002 Chairman of the Kansas Association of Broadcasters and currently serves on the KAB Foundation Board.
 He has also received 30 KAB awards for production, programs, and promotions throughout his 35-year career.
 And just received the 2017 KAB Sonny Slater Award for Community Service.
 Scott was also recognized in 2018, as the Company Lead Eagle in Local Radio Sales, for Eagle Communications.
 He has been the Market Leader in radio sales for 13 consecutive years in Great Bend.